 Step #2: Sand

 The next step is to sand the surfaces to be stained.
 If the old finish is in fairly good condition, it's enough to just roughen the surface.
-Start with coarse-grade sandpaper, working with the grain.
+Start with coarse-grade sandpaper, working with the grain, then move to a finer grade sandpaper until you obtain a smooth finish.
 An orbital hand sander is the perfect tool for this job, if you have one.
 If the old finish is in bad condition, you may choose to remove all the old finish down to the bare wood.
 This can be accomplished with a quality wood stain remover such as Benjamin Moore® REMOVE (315).

-If you are staining outdoor wood furniture, consider a product that’s strong enough to protect decks: ARBORCOAT® Exterior Stain.
-Formulated to protect against the harshest weather conditions as well as UV rays, ARBORCOAT offers a range of colours and opacities, including:
+If you are staining outdoor wood furniture, why not go for a product that’s strong enough to protect decks?
+ARBORCOAT® Exterior Stain is formulated to protect against the harshest weather conditions as well as UV rays.
+ARBORCOAT® offers a range of colours and opacities, including:

 Once the furniture is dry, you're good to go.
-Situate your furniture where it won't be under a drip line from a roof or tree limb.
-An occasional light wash with dish detergent and warm water will help you enjoy your outdoor furniture for years to come.
+Place your furniture where it won't be under a drip line from a roof or tree limb.
+An occasional light wash with dish detergent and warm water will help you enjoy your freshly stained or painted outdoor wood furniture for years to come.